Ratings and Reviews by MostImmortalSnail

 How to make the Amazon dying sound boring: A tale of the world's worst ad campaign

-I didn't discern a single linear plot in these files, but there are certain throughlines, such as the primacy of AI and its philosophical and economic implications.
+I couldn't discern a single linear plot from these files, but there are certain throughlines, such as the primacy of AI and its philosophical and economic implications.

 You can divide the files into two kinds: there are speculative files with a scifi bent about what the world would look like if AI was moderately more capable than it currently is.
 Then there are philosophical writings of an academic nature, which caught my interest less, maybe because my natural inclinations are towards scifi, or because I found the author's style inclines more naturally towards speculative scifi and less towards academic writing.
 This could be my own stylistic preference, but I felt like the academic parts, especially the "On Ontoeconomics", lacked a certain aplomb.
 Maybe it's just that the writing has a few cliches, and references too many fictional academics instead of real ones.
 Anyway, if you compare the essays with an actual JSTOR dissertation on some famous author or other, it doesn't quite feel the same.
 This judgement is a bit harsh, but the academic part is ambitious, which makes it work less when it fails.